 /**, and press Enter.

-Creating tags in a PHPDoc comment block
+Create tags in a PHPDoc comment block

-- In a PHPDoc block, select the desired empty line and press Ctrl+Space.
+In a PHPDoc block, select the desired empty line and press Ctrl+Space.

-- Select the relevant tag from the suggestion list.
+Select the relevant tag from the suggestion list.

-- If the entered tag has several values, press Ctrl+Space and select the desired value from the suggestion list.
+If the entered tag has several values, press Ctrl+Space and select the desired value from the suggestion list.

-Inspecting PHPDoc comments
+Configure formatting inside PHPDoc comments

 IntelliJ IDEA provides a set of predefined code inspections targeted at PHPDoc blocks.
 These inspections check whether classes, methods, functions, variables, and constants are supplied with a PHPDoc comment and whether the tags in the comment match the documented item.

-- Select the check box next to the Missing PHPDoc Comment inspection.
+Enable the Missing PHPDoc Comment inspection.